|Guide||♦||31 Triplogs||0 Topics|

 The Alp of Eagar

 Flat Top Mountain dominates the skyline behind the little town of Eagar, Arizona.
 This is not to say that it is a great Alp of a peak, scalable only by experienced mountaineers, using ropes and pitons.
 No, it's just a flat mesa, rising about 1,000 feet higher than Round Valley, covered with pinon and juniper trees.
 But it's a favorite of locals for a quick workout with a view.

-The Forest Service reworked the old road to make a trail, and added a new trail they call "Robinson Hollow", although on the topo map the area is called "Robertson Hollow".
+The Forest Service reworked the old road to make a trail and added a new trail they call "Robinson Hollow", although, on the topo map, the area is called "Robertson Hollow".
 (Typical of the FS to change place names for no reason, though.)
-These two trails link to the larger Murray Basin Trail System, but are most easily reached via this 12th St. trailhead, and deserve mention as separate hikes.
-It's about a two-mile trek to reach a fine view, overlooking the towns of Eagar and Springerville and the surrounding mountains and grasslands.
-This version of the hike takes about an hour and a half, including the rest stop it's about four miles round trip.
-However, if you are intent on reaching the actual summit of Flat Top you'll have to hike about half a mile across the top of it almost due south.
+These two trails link to the larger Murray Basin Trail System but are most easily reached via this 12th St. trailhead and deserve mention as separate hikes.
+It's about a two-mile trek to reach a fine view, overlooking Eagar and Springerville's towns and the surrounding mountains and grasslands.
+This version of the hike takes about an hour and a half, including the rest stop is about four miles round trip.
+However, if you are intent on reaching the actual summit of Flat Top, you'll have to hike about half a mile across the top of it, almost due south.
 And yes, it's pretty flat up there!
 There is a jumble of rocks out on the end of a point, and this is where you'll find the hiker's traditional sign-in jar.
 This peak is on the Arizona Big List of Peaks, a compilation for that sub-class of hikers known somewhat pejoratively as "peakbaggers".

 Gate Policy: If a gate is closed upon arrival, leave it closed after you go through.
 If it is open, leave it open.
 Leaving a closed gate open may put cattle in danger.
 Closing an open gate may cut them off from water.
 Please be respectful, leave gates as found.